meetps/UFLDL-solutions/README.md

 # UFLDL-solutions
-Programming Exercises Solutions for the Stanford Unsupervised Feature Learning and Deep Learning Tutorial
+Programming Exercises Solutions for the Stanford Unsupervised Feature Learning and Deep Learning Tutorial.